+Both hypotheses were valid for the two codebases.
 While both minor contributor numbers and ownership levels had statistically significant impacts, the number of minor contributors had the largest impact.

 You can read the full paper here: On the Relationship between Program Evolution and Fault-Proneness: An Empirical Study — Fehmi Jaafar et al.

-They found that co-evolved classes (i.e. those with low cohesion of activity) are linked to significantly higher numbers of defects than classes that evolved independently.
+This study examined the relationship between program evolution and the distribution of defects.
+They looked at Object Oriented codebases and found that classes with low cohesion of activity (i.e. those that co-evolved with others) had significantly higher numbers of defects than classes that evolved independently.

 The degree to which you try to optimise cohesion is up to you.
-Some instances of coupling might be tolerable while others are suspect and likely the source of defects and team inefficiencies.
+Some instances of coupling might be tolerable, while others are suspect and likely the source of defects and team inefficiencies.
 But just being aware of coupling will empower you to make better planning decisions.

 Increasing cohesion indicates that modifications to your component are increasingly isolated from changes to other components.
-That’s a good thing, and something to shoot for.
+That’s a good thing and something to shoot for.